hashicorp/vault/website/source/docs/auth/github.html.md

 The endpoint for the GitHub login is `auth/github/login`.

+The `github` mountpoint value in the url is the default mountpoint value.
+If you have mounted the `github` backend with a different mountpoint, use that value.

 The `token` should be sent in the POST body encoded as JSON.

 ```shell